-The game follows Carl as he mourns the loss of his partner June.
+The game follows our protagonist, the newly widowed Carl as he mourns the loss of his partner June.
 After a romantic afternoon, sitting on a pier by an absurdly picturesque lake, a storm makes them head back to their home when disaster strikes.
-They are involved in a vehicular accident killing June and leaving Carl dependant on a wheelchair.
+They are involved in a vehicular accident, killing June and leaving Carl dependant on a wheelchair.

 These designs come courtesy of Jess Cope, a stop-motion filmmaker who made a music video with Porcupine Tree’s Steven Wilson that had characters eerily similar to our protagonists.
-Wilson too made a contribution in the form of the haunting and melodic soundtrack that in just a few short notes can turn the tone of the game on its head, from a chilled out puzzler on a balmy autumn day, to a tragic melodrama, wallowing in mourning.
+Wilson too made a contribution in the form of the haunting and melodic soundtrack that, in just a few short notes, can turn the tone of the game on its head, from a chilled-out puzzler on a balmy autumn day, to a tragic melodrama, wallowing in mourning.

-The game plays like an emotional Metroidvania.
-As Carl finds himself reliving his neighbour’s memories, he finds that he cannot immediately access all the areas of his small village, but as he discovers the memories of each of his neighbours he finds he can slowly start making his way through all the various obstacles fate has placed in his path.
-For instance, the first character he can take control of, a child, can kick a ball that knocks over plant pots, revealing holes in fences or widening narrow pathways allowing passage.
+Gameplay-wise, the Last Day of June plays like an emotional Metroidvania.
+As Carl finds himself reliving his neighbour’s memories, he finds that he cannot immediately access all the areas of his small village, but as he discovers the memories of each of his neighbours, he finds he can slowly start making his way through all the various obstacles fate has placed in his path.
+For instance, the first character he can take control of, a child, can kick a ball that knocks over plant pots, revealing holes in fences or widening narrow pathways, allowing passage.

 Each time you change someone’s circumstances it has unforeseen consequences, ranging from the incidental to the devastating.
 You then have to navigate a patchwork of different scenarios that all add up to a different ending for June.
 This involves some repetition and backtracking.
-Structurally the game requires you to replay certain scenarios several times, but the game will either abridge them to make them less of a chore or guide your hand to help you along with the solution.
+Structurally, the game requires you to replay certain scenarios several times, but the game will either abridge them to make them less of a chore or guide your hand to help you along with the solution.

 Last Day of June by 505 Games & Ovosonico is now available to purchase on PS4 & Steam.